letsmeet-click/meta/workpackages.md

 ## WP - events 2

+- rsvp of anonymous users? only count them? verify with email / token-link?
+- allow to hide participiants and only show count. (show all participiants only to owners)
 - comments on event
 - table with comments, no threads (1 event = 1 thread)
 - add social media share buttons